Sylvain-Bugat/RundeckMonitor/README.md

 Optional rundeck rest API version to use (11 cannot be used yet because of https://github.com/rundeck/rundeck-api-java-client/pull/12)

+	rundeck.monitor.job.tab.redirection=SUMMARY

+Default opened page when opening a failed/late job.
+Possible values: SUMMARY or DOWNLOAD_OUTPUT and if version is at least 2.0 RENDER_OUTPUT_TXT or RENDER_OUTPUT_HTML can be used.

 ***

 ## Compile and build